Are Pimento Berries and Allspice the Same? Yes, Here's the Truth

 2. In Savory Dishes

-• Jerk Seasoning: A staple ingredient in Jamaican jerk marinades.
+• Jerk Seasoning: A staple in Jamaican jerk marinades.
 Combine with thyme, scotch bonnet, garlic, and soy sauce for an authentic rub.

 • Pickling: Add a few whole berries to homemade dill pickles or spiced vinegar for extra complexity.